 It is also worth noting that while the EBERO processes are documented in the Common Transition Process Manual, that document was extremely difficult to find as it is embedded in the EBERO Agreement.

-SSR2 Recommendation 24: Improve Transparency and End-to-End Testing for the EBERO Process
+SSR2 Recommendation 24: Improve Transparency and End-to-end Testing for the EBERO Process

 24.1.
 ICANN org should coordinate end-to-end testing of the full EBERO process at predetermined intervals (at least annually) using a test plan that includes datasets used for testing, progression states, and deadlines, and is coordinated with the ICANN contracted parties in advance to ensure that all exception legs are exercised, and publish the results.